DisplayPort: Cost

 VESA, the creators of the DisplayPort standard, state that the standard is royalty-free to implement.
 However, in March 2015, MPEG LA issued a press release stating that a royalty rate of $0.20 per unit applies to DisplayPort products manufactured or sold in countries that are covered by one or more of the patents in the MPEG LA license pool, which includes patents from Hitachi Maxell, Philips, Lattice Semiconductor, Rambus, and Sony.
-In response, VESA updated their DisplayPort FAQ page with the following statement:
+In response, VESA updated its DisplayPort FAQ page in November 2015 with the following statement:

 MPEG LA is making claims that DisplayPort implementation requires a license and a royalty payment.
 It is important to note that these are only CLAIMS.
 Whether these CLAIMS are relevant will likely be decided in a US court.

-As of September 2025, VESA's official FAQ no longer contains a statement mentioning the MPEG LA royalty fees.
+By March 2017, that statement had been removed from the official FAQ, while the various other references to being royalty-free were kept.
+By November 2018, mentions of DisplayPort being royalty-free were removed from the FAQ.

 While VESA does not charge any per-device royalty fees, VESA requires membership for access to said standards.
 The minimum cost is presently $5,000 (or $10,000 depending on Annual Corporate Sales Revenue) annually.